Set up email encryption and digital signing

 Can I send a digitally signed and/or encrypted message to a distribution list?

-- KU Group Lists will allow you to send encrypted emails, but only those recipients who have encryption capabilities will be able to read the message.
+- KU Group Lists will allow you to send encrypted emails, but only those recipients who have encryption certificates installed will be able to read the message.

 - Mailman mailing lists will not allow you to send an encrypted email.